tatankam/sherlockrecipes/Readme.md

 - Enables **plug-and-play support** for any OpenAI-compatible LLM API without changing the core codebase.
 - Supports **local inference providers** like Ollama or self-hosted APIs.
 - Facilitates experimentation with emerging LLM providers such as OpenRouter.
+- Keeables and using the custom modules provided.

-- Keeps your project future-proof and flexible for diverse deployment scenarios.
+For ps your project future-proof and flexible for diverse deployment scenarios.

 ---

-This enhancement empowers you to easily switch between OpenAI and alternative LLM providers by simply adjusting environment variables and using the custom modules provided.

-For detailed usage, see the `superlinked_qdrant_recipes_cust.ipynb` notebook included in the repository.
+This enhancement empowers you to easily switch between OpenAI and alternative LLM providers by simply adjusting environment varidetailed usage, see the `superlinked_qdrant_recipes_cust.ipynb` notebook included in the repository.

+### 🛠️ Project Update – June 2025

+- In **June 2025**, I updated the project to leverage the latest **Superlinked upgrade**, allowing the use of standard `nlq` and `query` endpoints with a custom `OPENAI_BASE_URL` — eliminating the need for `nlq_cust` and `search_cust`.